asmyczek/popcorn/README.markdown

 as result. `chain()` always has to return another generator, so it can be chained with another generator or just evaluated.

-The previous example seems to be quite useful already.
+Random user name generator can be useful already.
 We can extract it into a separate library and use with any other generator, for example:

 <pre><code>